Xilinx/Vitis_Libraries/docs/index.rst

 * L2
 * L3

-The common tool and library prerequisites that apply across all design flows are documented in the requirements section above.
+The common tool and library prerequisites that apply across all design flows are documented in the requirements section.

 L1
 --